nimblestratus/nimblestratus/DEMO_README.md

 1. Install [pipework](https://github.com/jpetazzo/pipework) to `/opt/docker/bin`

 2. Create a docker container for the [docker registry](https://github.com/nimblestratus/docker-registry).
 This fork specifies the location of the container images and uses it as a volume.
 Then the container is started.
 All of the containers used for the demo are held in the registry.
-Pipework binds the container to port 5000.
+Expose port 5000.

 3. Build two vagrant virtualbox images:
    * Master Node